persepolisdm/persepolis/README.md

 ##For installing in ArchLinux and Arch bases
-#Installing latest release (recommended)
+#Installing last release (recommended)

     $ yaourt -S persepolis

-#Installing with latest change on github
+#Installing with latest chang on github

 	$ yaourt -S persepolis-git
+Obviously you can't install both of persepolis and persepolis-git simoltaneously . and you must uninstall one of them(with pacman) for installing another one.
 ##For installing in Fedora

 	$ sudo dnf copr enable amirsamimi/persepolis